fidel-makatia/ARM-WORKSHOP/README.md

 # ARM-WORKSHOP
-These repo contains codes for ARM workshop series organized by IEEE in partnership with ARM (through ARM ambassador)
+This repo contains codes for ARM workshop series organized by IEEE in partnership with ARM (through ARM ambassador)